alexcojocaru2002/learning-to-anonymize-faces/README.md

 ```

 3. Download the required data

+First you should create the outputs/, data/ folders.

-To use JHMDB you have to download the .tar.gz archive from https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct.
+To use **JHMDB** you have to download the .tar.gz archive from https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct.

 Afterwards, place the JHMDB folder in the /data folder.

 ## Data Visualization